COAGULATION DISORDERS

 like in your old textbooks.

-All diseases of inadequate hemostasis have spontaneous bleeding (petechiae, purpura, mucous membranes, GI bleeding, hematuria, into joint spaces, or even just unusually heavy periods) and/or excessive bleeding after trauma or surgery.
+All diseases of inadequate hemostasis have spontaneous bleeding (petechiae, purpura, mucous membranes, GI bleeding, hematuria, into joint spaces, or even just unusually heavy periods -- the endometrium can be ablated for this (Am.
+J. Ob.
+Gyn.
+202: 348.e1-7, 2010) and/or excessive bleeding after trauma or surgery.

 The range is from lethal diseases (factor VIII:C deficiency, Bernard-Soulier's, Glanzmann's) to non-diseases (factor XII deficiency, many von Willebrand's).